 - Pacifiers – Our baby never took a pacifier, but for those that did most moms claim they are essential.
-You may have to experiment with a few different kinds, but don’t forget to throw a pacifier on your registry list.
+You may have to experiment with a few different kinds, but don’t forget to throw a pacifier on your first baby registry list.

 - Diapers – We used Pampers Swaddlers diapers when our daughter was a newborn, but figured out over several months that our favorite for affordability and effectiveness were the LUVS.
 We asked for a ton of diapers on our registry and didn’t regret it!
 We went several months without the financial burden to purchase any because we received so many as gifts.

 - Wipes – They’re not the cheapest, but we quickly came to prefer Huggies One & Done wipes.
 They are extremely moist and thick enough to do the job well.
 Adding wipes to your registry could again save you some expense after your baby’s birth – you will likely use them for a couple of years after all!

 “Nice to Have” Additional Items To Go Beyond The Essential Baby Registry Checklist:

 - Baby Carrier – A baby carrier is extremely convenient when your baby sleeps well while held by you or you are walking somewhere that’s not so stroller friendly.
 I know many moms (including myself) prefer the Ergobaby carriers to keep their babies nestled, content, and sleeping well on the go.